Reducing Hadronic Uncertainty in Low-Energy Neutral-Current Processes: Acknowledgments

-{\bf Acknowledgments.} I thank Richard J. Hill, Ryan Plestid, Vishvas Pandey, Pedro Machado, Emanuele Mereghetti, Wouter Dekens, and Vincenzo Cirigliano for useful discussions while working on the related subjects.
-FeynCalc~\cite{Mertig:1990an,Shtabovenko:2016sxi}, LoopTools~\cite{Hahn:1998yk}, Wolfram Mathematica~\cite{Mathematica}, and DataGraph~\cite{JSSv047s02} were extremely useful in this work.
-Wolfram Mathematica and DataGraph Licenses were sponsored by Los Alamos National Laboratory.
+I thank Richard J. Hill, Ryan Plestid, Vishvas Pandey, Pedro Machado, Emanuele Mereghetti, Wouter Dekens, Vincenzo Cirigliano for useful discussions while working on the related subjects, Jens Erler for useful communication, and Feng-Kun Guo for their invaluable feedback on this manuscript. \textsc{FeynCalc}~\cite{Mertig:1990an,Shtabovenko:2016sxi}, \textsc{LoopTools}~\cite{Hahn:1998yk}, \textsc{Wolfram Mathematica}~\cite{Mathematica}, and \textsc{DataGraph}~\cite{JSSv047s02} were extremely useful in this work. \textsc{Wolfram Mathematica} and \textsc{DataGraph} Licenses were sponsored by Los Alamos National Laboratory.
+This work is supported by the National Science Foundation of China under Grants No. 12347105, No. 12447101.